MateuszTk/Excavator-Leveling/README.md

 ## Controller
 The controller is based on the Atmega328P microcontroller.
 The device has a 16x2 LCD display that allows the user to see the current offset from the middle position and the current state of the device.
-With the combination of the buttons, the user can change the settings of the device without the need to connect it to the computer.
+With the use of the buttons, the user can change the settings of the device without the need to connect it to the computer.
 The device has a safety button that allows the user to switch between the manual "Disarmed" and automatic "Armed" mode.
 ![Device](images/the_device.jpg)